 Now, let's look at one specific process of configuring Microsoft Azure Recovery Services for storing backups.

 At the time this article was written, the status of this service was still "Preview", so before we start working with it, we have to activate it for our Microsoft Azure subscription.
 To do this, go to the Microsoft Azure Management Portal and click New, then go to the Data Services > Recovery Services section and hover your mouse pointer over the Backup Vault option to see a message saying that we must activate this option before we use it.
 To do this, follow the preview program link.

 In the list of services that are currently in the Preview state, the one we are interested in is Backup.
 To activate it, click the 'Try it now' button, and in the window that appears, select the subscription for which the new service should be activated.

 Creating backup storage

-Return to the Windows Azure Management Portal and go back to the section for creating a Backup vault: click the New button and go to Data Services > Recovery Services and select Backup Vault > Quick Create.
+Return to the Microsoft Azure Management Portal and go back to the section for creating a Backup vault: click the New button and go to Data Services > Recovery Services and select Backup Vault > Quick Create.

 All we have to do at this stage is specify the datacenter that will provide the capacity for storing backups, and the name of the new storage.

 Complete the storage creation process by clicking the 'Create vault' button.